 Intro to the Personal Essay: Online

-Over six lessons, you will write essays in three different forms to see how the characteristics of a specific form can spark unexpected directions in your writing.
-Weekly craft talks, readings, and writing exercises will explore craft elements including scene and summary, reflection, narrator and character, and revision.
+Over six lessons, you will write two new essays in two different forms—a collage essay and a hermit crab essay—to see how the characteristics of a specific form can spark unexpected directions in your writing, and you’ll revise one of these essays.
+Weekly instructor videos, readings, and writing exercises will explore craft elements including scene and summary, reflection, narrator and character, and revision.
 Mini-exercises focused on language will help you enliven your essays at the sentence level.
-You will also learn how to provide, listen to, and incorporate constructive critiques.
-And each week will include a brief self-reflection exercise to help you think more deeply about how the assignments contribute to your personal writing practice.
-By the end of the course, you will have made significant progress on three short essays
+You will also learn how to provide, listen to, and incorporate constructive peer critiques.
+By the end of the course, you will have generated two short essays and revised one.

 *Note that while our handy dandy "Schedule" tab states a 6-7pm class time, there are actually no live meetings for this class!
 Assignments will be given on a weekly basis.
 Students will have access to the online class portal starting at 5pm on the first day of class.
 Instructions for logging onto the online portal will be emailed to registered students before 5pm the first day of class.

 Thanks to the excellent literary citizenship of our donors, scholarships are available for all GrubStreet classes.
 To apply, click the gray "APPLY FOR SCHOLARSHIP" button.
 In order to be considered for a scholarship, you must complete your application at least one week before the start date of a class.
 Please await our scholarship committee's decision before registering for the class.
 We cannot hold spots in classes, so the sooner you apply, the better.
 Scholarships cannot be applied retroactively.

 For more more detailed information about GrubStreet scholarships, including how to contribute to scholarship funds for other students, click here.

 - "Great for Newbies"

 - Writing Homework

 - Generate New Work

 - Class Discussion